-- Different learning materials or specialist equipment - Some group or individual support, which may involve small groups of children being withdrawn to work with teaching staff or the SENCO for support and teaching of specific skills or through interventions such as Wordshark, Dyslexikit or School Start. - Extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness - Staff development and training to introduce more effective strategies
+- Different learning materials or specialist equipment - Some group or individual support may involve small groups of children being withdrawn to work with teaching staff or the SENCO eg for specific interventions - Extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness - Staff development and training to introduce more effective strategies welcome to meet regularly with the class teacher and/or SENCO to discuss individual learning targets and progress.

 After initial discussions with the SENCO, the child's class teacher will be responsible for working with the child on a daily basis and ensuring delivery of any individualised programme in the classroom.
 Parents will continue to be consulted and kept informed of the action taken to help their child, and of the outcome of any action.
-Parents are welcome to meet regularly with the class teacher and/or SENCO to discuss Individual learning targets and progress.
+Parents are